microsoft/fluentui/packages/office-ui-fabric-react/src/components/ProgressIndicator/docs/ProgressIndicatorDos.md

-- Use a ProgressIndicator when the total units to completion is known
+- Do use a ProgressIndicator when the total units to completion is known.
-- Display operation description
+- Do display operation description.
-- Show text above and/or below the bar
+- Do show text above and/or below the bar.
-- Combine steps of a single operation into one bar
+- Do combine steps of a single operation into one bar.